ginstrom/paladin-novel/chapters/14_legend-begins.md

 # Chapter 14: The Legend Begins

-The first sign of trouble came with the dawn—a line of smoke rising from the valley's eastern approach, too thick and dark to be a cooking fire.
-Gond stood at the settlement's edge, watching the distant plume with growing unease.
+Gond stood at the settlement's edge, watching the plume of black from the nearest farmstead with unease.
+Scouts had seen the rows of black smoke marking the slavers' approach two days prior.
 Beside him, Pell squinted against the morning light, his hand resting on his knife hilt.

-"Could be a forest fire," the thief said, though his tone suggested he didn't believe it.

-"Could be."
-Gond's fingers drummed against his sword pommel.
-"But fires don't usually travel in straight lines toward specific valleys."

 The settlement had grown considerably in the weeks since Silviana's arrival.
-What had once been a handful of refugees huddled around a single fire now sprawled across the valley floor—dozens of shelters, cooking areas, workshops, and storage pits.
 The population had swelled to nearly two hundred souls, all drawn by whispered tales of the "Healer in the Hills."

 And that, Gond reflected grimly, was precisely the problem.

-"How many today?" he asked.
+"How many new refugees are we getting these days?" he asked.

 Pell consulted the tally marks carved into a piece of bark—his method for tracking new arrivals.
-"Seven yesterday.
-Thirteen the day before.
+"Three yesterday.
+Seven the day before.
 Word's spreading faster than we can contain it."

 The numbers told the story Gond had been dreading.
 Each healing, each miracle, sent ripples outward through the network of desperate people seeking hope.
 Refugees told other refugees.
 Escaped slaves whispered to those still in bondage.
 Sympathetic villagers passed along rumors to anyone who would listen.